Sarinha2204/eld/ex/headcount.md

-The above code is a script written in QlikViews scripting language for data transformation and loading.
-It is loading distinct data from a table named "bz_excel_funcao_d" and performing various transformations on the data before storing it into a QVD file named "sv_funcao_d.QVD" in the specified location.
 funcao:
 Load Distinct
      RIGHT('00000' & KEEPCHAR([Cargo], '0123456789'), 5) 																as funcao_cod
     ,SubField([Cargo], ' - ', 2) 																						as funcao_nome
     ,IF([Carreira] = '1-Gestão' OR [Grupo Relatório] = '5 - Especialista', 'Líder', 'Não Líder')						as lider_flag